List of Southeastern Conference champions: Women's tennis

 All current SEC schools play women's tennis.
+Arkansas initially dropped men's and women's tennis after the 2025–26 season, but reinstated both programs without interruption.

 In 2000, the SEC changed the determination of its tennis champions to the team with the best winning percentage in conference regular-season dual matches (11 matches).
 Before this, a points system was used in which full- or half-points were awarded for wins during the season as well as during the conference tournament.